gcadeado/vue-dashboard-template/README.md

-# orbi
+# Vue Dashboard Template

-> A space-themed real time strategy online browser game
+> A pre-defined boilerplate for a dashboard made with Vue + Vuex + Bulma + Buefy + SASS

 ## Build Setup